The Rookie: Feds: Development

 On February 8, 2022, it was announced that ABC was in the process of developing a spin-off of The Rookie centered around the FBI.
 It was also reported that the series would be introduced through a two-episode backdoor pilot in the parent series.
 At the time it was reported ABC was looking to expand its franchises after losing Black-ish, in an effort to compete with NBC's Chicago and Law & Order franchises as well as the FBI and NCIS franchises that air on CBS.
 On May 13, 2022, it was ordered to series under the title The Rookie: Feds.
 The Rookie creator Alex Hawley, co-created the series with Terence Paul Winter, both of whom also executive produce alongside Michelle Chapman, Bill Norcross, Corey Miller, star Niecy Nash, and The Rookie star Nathan Fillion.
 ABC Signature and Entertainment One serve as production companies.
 Entertainment One will also distribute the series internationally.
 On October 21, 2022, the series received a full season order, bringing up the season to a total of 22 episodes.
+On November 9, 2023, ABC canceled the series after one season.

 Casting

 Niecy Nash-Betts was the first to be cast as Simone Clark, "a tour de force and the oldest rookie at the FBI Academy."
 Kat Foster and Felix Solis were cast in March 2022 to portray Casey Fox and Matthew Garza, five- and twenty-year FBI veterans, respectively.
 Frankie Faison also joined the cast as Christopher "Cutty" Clark, Simone's father.
 When the series was ordered it was reported that Foster and her character Fox would not progress past the backdoor pilot.
 Britt Robertson joined the main cast in June 2022 to play Laura Stensen, a former member of the FBI behavioral analysis unit.
 Later that month, Kevin Zegers was cast as Brendon Acres, a former actor who recently joined the FBI.
-The following day, Deadlne reported that James Lesure was also cast as Carter Hope, a former lawyer in the Department of Justice who is now training Clark.
+The following day, Deadline reported that James Lesure was also cast as Carter Hope, a former lawyer in the Department of Justice who is now training Clark.
 In September 2022, it was announced that Jessica Betts, Tom Arnold, Eric Roberts, and Deniz Akdeniz had been cast in guest-starring roles.
 Nathan Fillion and Alyssa Diaz appeared in the series premiere as John Nolan and Angela Lopez, respectively, their characters from The Rookie.

 Release

 When ABC announced its fall schedule for the 2022–23 television season, it was revealed that the series would air on Tuesdays at 10:00 p.m.
 ET leading out of Bachelor in Paradise.
 ABC Entertainment President Craig Erwich defended the decision not to pair The Rookie: Feds with The Rookie, by saying that they wanted to keep The Rookie in its Sunday timeslot and that they felt that Bachelor in Paradise would be a strong lead-in for a new series.
 Erwich also stated that in spite of not airing together, crossovers between The Rookie and The Rookie: Feds would still be possible.
-The series premiered on September 27, 2022.
+The series aired from September 27, 2022, to May 2, 2023.